-Next create a URL that is easy to read and contains the primary keyword of the blog.
+Next, create a URL that is easy to read and contains the primary keyword of the blog.
 This will aid in making it easily accessible to the audience on Google.

 Opt for creating a catchy meta title for the blog.
 This should also contain the primary keyword from the keyword cluster used in your content.

-Write a short description of your blog that would display under the title in Google search results.
+Write a short description of your blog that would be displayed under the title in Google search results.
 The meta description should also contain the focus keyword and should be within 160 characters.
 It should be crisp enough to hook the audience to click on the link and read your blog.